rabbitmq/omq/README.md

 Additionally, the final values of the metrics are printed when `omq` finishes.
 A nicer output or TUI will be available at some point.

-### Comaptibility with perf-test
+### Compatibility with perf-test

 [perf-test](https://perftest.rabbitmq.com/) is the main testing tool used with RabbitMQ.
-It has many more options, but only supports AMQP 0.9.1
+It has many more options, but only supports AMQP 0-9-1
 (historically, the main protocol used with RabbitMQ). `omq` uses the same message format for end-to-end latency measurment and therefore messages published with perf-test can be consumed by `omq` or vice versa, and the end-to-end latency will be measured.